 In a saute, the different ingredients can be cut to different sizes.
 For example, a small dice of onions might be quickly sauteed, and the onions allowed to brown, but, also, relatively large pieces of chicken might be sauteed.
 This is why in the recipe mentioned the pieces of chicken were quickly browned first and then set aside.

 On the other hand, all the ingredients for a stir fry are cut the same small size.
-Despite the huge chuncks of brocolli you might find in your Chinese takeout, the vegetables and meat or poultry in a stir fry are chopped small.
+Despite the huge chunks of broccoli you might find in your Chinese takeout, the vegetables and meat or poultry in a stir fry are chopped small.
 Constant stirring with more oil means that the temperature of the wok or pan stays relatively stable.
-All the all the ingredients are constantly exposed to the high heat and cooked evenly and very quickly.
+All the ingredients are constantly exposed to the high heat and cooked evenly and very quickly.
 A wok is usually used for an Asian stir-fry because it’s shape is perfectly suited to stir-frying techniques.
 A saute can be a cooking technique that is used once to make a dish that involves other cooking methods.
-While a dish that primiarly relies on sauteeing may be called a sautee, a stir fry is always a stir fry.
+While a dish that primarily relies on sauteeing may be called a saute, a stir fry is always a stir fry.
 In other words, while the technique is important, the point is to make a discrete ‘stir-fry dish.’

 Stir, Stir, Stir!

 In the words of Martin Yan in Chinese Cooking for Dummies:

 “Stir, stir, stir.
 That’s how the technique got its name.
 Rapidly toss and stir the ingredients to expose all their surfacres to the heat.
 Don’t load the work with vegetables and meat and just stand there and stare at it.
 Good stir-fry dishes require plenty of elbow grease.
 Remember that it’s stir-fry not stare-fry!”
 1Yan, Martin.
 Chinese Cooking for Dummies.
 IDG Books Worldwide, 2000.